Favourite

 Foresight

-Perfume Parlour Foresight is an Eau de Parfum launched in 1962.
-Foresight opens with Pepper, Aldehydes, and Lily, settles into a heart of Rose, Jasmine, Carnation, and Gardenia, and dries down to a base of Oakmoss, Amber, Sandalwood, and Vetiver.
+Perfume Parlour Foresight is an Eau de Parfum.
+Foresight opens with Lily, Pepper, and Aldehydes, settles into a heart of Rose, Jasmine, Gardenia, and Carnation, and dries down to a base of Amber, Cedar, Sandalwood, and Vetiver.
 Perfume Parlour's Foresight carries a Favourite verdict, a floral-led wear.

 Perfume Parlour's budget version of Prince Matchabelli Prophecy, the powdery 1962 aldehydic floral.
 It captures the soapy-lily opening and mossy floral character of the discontinued classic, rendered softer and a touch more linear than vintage bottles.